-The parties are preparing for a 2014 trial in Connecticut Coalition for Justice in Education Funding (CCJEF) v.
+The parties are preparing for a late 2014 trial in Connecticut Coalition for Justice in Education Funding (CCJEF) v.
 Rell, in which the Connecticut Supreme Court denied the state’s motion to dismiss and held that the state constitution gives all Connecticut schoolchildren the right to a suitable education, and remanded the case.
 In 1977, the court held that Connecticut students are entitled to equal enjoyment of the right to education.

-A 2008 settlement in the longstanding Sheff v.
-O'Neill desegregation case requires the state to take steps to improve integration in Hartford schools.
+A series of settlements in the longstanding Sheff v.
+O'Neill desegregation case, under the state constitution, requires the state to take steps to improve integration in Hartford schools.

 In 1977, in Horton v.
 Meskill, the Supreme Court of Connecticut declared education to be a fundamental right, held that public school students in the state are entitled to equal enjoyment of that right, and concluded that the state’s school funding system, which depended primarily on local property taxes without significant equalizing state support, was unconstitutional.
 The court left the remedy to the legislature, which enacted a plan to address the inequities.

 In 1996, in Sheff v.
 O'Neill, the supreme court concluded that the existence of extreme racial and ethnic isolation in the Hartford public school system deprived schoolchildren of a substantially equal educational opportunity in violation of the state constitution’s anti-segregation provision.

 In its 2005 complaint, CCJEF v.
 Rell plaintiffs alleged that Connecticut schoolchildren are being denied suitable and substantially equal educational opportunities, in violation of the State Constitution, due to the state’s flawed school funding system.
 Considering a motion to dismiss, the trial court found that the state constitution does not create a right to a “suitable” educational opportunity, and therefore dismissed most of the complaint in 2007.
 Only the “equal educational opportunities” claim remained.
 Plaintiffs appealed.